Experience The University of Baltimore from the perspective of our students.

-Chelsea keeps busy balancing a career, an internship and the pursuit of a graduate degree in human services administration.
-UB's flexible course offerings allow her to design a schedule that fits her life.
-"I chose UB because of the program's reputation," she says.
-"The people who graduate from here really do good for the community, and I really wanted to be a part of that."
+Chelsea keeps busy balancing a career, an internship and the pursuit of a graduate degree in Human Services Administration.
+UBalt's flexible course offerings allow her to design a schedule that fits her life.
+"The people who graduate from here really do good for the community, and I really wanted to be a part of that," she says.

 Nick Owens, doctoral student

 Nick always had a passion for computers and technology, but only as a hobby—until a class on information architecture spurred his decision to pursue his doctorate in information and interaction design.
-"My UB experience has been one that’s really allowed for a diverse number of transferable job skills," he says.
+"My UBalt experience has been one that’s really allowed for a diverse number of transferable job skills," he says.
 "Whatever you learn here is going to be applicable out there.”

 Meet Our Students

 When I found out that I got in, I was excited.
 I kind of have everything planned out and [UBalt's] helping me reach my goal.

 -Trinity Short, a B.A. in Philosophy, Law and Ethics student